sherlockode/advanced-content-bundle/Resources/doc/import.md

 Import
 ======

-The import command will create your content types, page types, pages and their content.
+The import command will create your page types, pages and their content.

 ## Configuration